Laguna Beach DUI Information

 Laguna Beach arrests have their DMV hearings set at the DMV City of Orange Office of Driver Safety:

 Your Driver’s License and the DMV:

 THE DMV REQUIRES THAT YOU ACT WITHIN ONLY TEN DAYS (not business days) from the date of your arrest to protect your driving privileges.
 It is best if you are going to retain an attorney, to allow the attorney’s office to schedule the DMV hearing for you.
 Our fee includes this service, and we can schedule a hearing that works with our availability (court and DMV) schedule.
-For your convenience, if you cannot retain an attorney within 10 days, the phone numbers for all Orange County DMV matters, to do so, is reproduced here: (714) 703-2511.
+For your convenience, if you cannot retain an attorney within 10 days, the phone numbers for all Orange County DMV matters, to do so, are reproduced here: (714) 703-2511.

 When you call, advise them that you are retaining an attorney, that you request a stay on your driver’s license suspension, and that you will be sending a written request for discovery.
-They will ask if you request an “in person” or “telephonic” hearing, and we recommend that you set it for an in person, and request a stay on any suspension of your driver’s license.
+They will ask if you request an “in-person” or “telephonic” hearing, and we recommend that you set it for an in-person, and request a stay on any suspension of your driver’s license.
 By making this request you ensure that your driving privilege will not be suspended until your case is heard.

 At your hearing, only the following issues will be discussed, by law: (If you took a blood, or breath test)

 - Did the officer have reasonable cause to believe you were driving a motor vehicle in violation of Vehicle Code 23140, 23152 or 23153?

 - Were you driving a motor vehicle when you had 0.08% or more by weight of alcohol in your blood or 0.05% or more if under age 21?